tsukuba-ccs/argot-io/README.md

 ## How to install

-1. Edit CC and CFLAGS in Makefile

-2. Edit the problem size and the number of processes in run_param.h
+1. Edit the problem size and the number of processes in src/run_param.h

 * Problem size
 ```